-Preferred by Nature’s is currently working with more than 200 clients in China, including global names such as Unilever, Tetra Pak, RR Donnelley, SIG, Twinings and Euro Port.
+Preferred by Nature is currently working with more than 200 clients in China, including global names such as Unilever, Tetra Pak, RR Donnelley, SIG, Twinings and Euro Port.

-“For FSC (certification standard for wood and wood products) for instance, the risks a very high in China due to complex supply changes and the potential for fraud.
-The fact that we can now control the process directly, will make a huge difference, both in terms of reduced risks and a generally higher level of quality,” said XinXin Zhang.
+“For FSC (certification standard for wood and wood products) for instance, the risks are very high in China due to complex supply changes and the potential for fraud.
+The fact that we can now control the process directly, will make a huge difference, both in terms of reduced risks and a generally higher level of quality,” said Xinxin Zhang.

 The World’s Factory